-The liquid waste contract builds on Bechtel's prior experience at Savannah River Site, which began with designing and building the Defense Waste Processing Plant, the world's largest high-level vitrification plant.
+The liquid waste contract builds on Bechtel's prior experience at the Savannah River Site, which began with designing and building the Defense Waste Processing Plant, the world's largest high-level waste vitrification plant.
 For more information about waste vitrification, please visit our Waste Treatment Plant page.

 An aerial showing the internals of SDU 6 as it was being constructed.

 The Saltstone Disposal Units (SDU) are large storage tanks for cement-like grout mixed with low-activity waste produced from solidification of decontaminated non-hazardous salt waste at SRS.
 These tanks are based on a design used commercially for storage of water and other liquids.

 The 32.8-million gallon SDU 6, completed in May 2017, is more than 10 times larger than the other six SDUs.
 Using lessons learned and efficiencies gained from construction of SDU 6, SDU 7 was completed in 2021 eight months ahead of schedule and $32 million under budget.
 As of late 2021, SDUs 8 and 9 were under construction.